WhySoBad/tapoctl/docs/example.md

 # Example setup

-In this section I'll describe my tapoctl setup using a raspberry pi 4b.
+In this section I'll describe my tapoctl setup using a Raspberry Pi 4b.

-[TODO]
+>[!NOTE]
+> The example setup will be documented soon